djaus2/Soft-ata/README.md

 ## <font color="red">Hot Press</font>

-- V6.10  Can send Telemtry pause continue or stop  as C2D Msg
+- V6.20  Can send Telemtry pause continue or stop  as C2D Msg
   - Eg **Telemetry 0 pause 0** to pause.
   - Use Azure IoT Explorer  or VS Code etc to send msg to device
   - Also can send raw msg commands eg **240 0 9 0** to pause.
     - 240 = Sensor(Telemetry) 9 = pause 10=continue.
+  - Can also send raw C2D msg commands to actuator (Servo)
+    - eg ```242 0 5 0 1 90``` to move servo to 90 degress.
+    - Need to init servo first though.

 ## About.